nf-osi/nf-metadata-dictionary/README.md

 ### Data Model Artifacts

+The data model is compiled and released as several different artifacts using various tooling.
+The figure below provides an overview; refer to the `Makefile` for details of the underlying processing.

 - `modules/*.yaml`: These are source files.
 Refer to [Data Model Framework](#data-model-framework) for editing guidelines.
 - `NF.jsonld`: This is the main output format used for distribution and downstream apps (Data Curator App).
-- `registered-json-schemas/*.json`: These are `.json` serializations for a subset of the data model, for native functionality with Synapse platform or wherever .json seralization is preferred.
+- `registered-json-schemas/*.json`: These are JSON serializations for a subset of the data model, for native functionality with Synapse platform or wherever JSON seralization is preferred.

 ```mermaid